DavisVaughan/almanac/README.md

 fundamental building blocks used to identify calendar “events”, such as weekends or holidays.

+Additionally, it provides a full suite of tools for working with holidays and calendars.
+It includes a number of built in holidays, such as `hol_christmas()`, but you can also add your own custom holidays through `rholiday()`.
+Once you have a set of holidays specific to your business, you can aggregate them into a calendar with `rcalendar()`, which has specialized tooling like `cal_events()` to generate the holiday dates for a particular year.

 ## Installation

 Install the released version of almanac from CRAN with: